54x1/WikiQuiz/README.md

  4) venv\Scripts\activate #on windows
  5) python app.py

-Notes:
+Important Notes:
 - replit only runs the frontend
-- replit backend only needs step 1,2,5
+- replit backend only needs step 1,5